 Unfortunately for HR, many tough conversations fall within their responsibility.
 It’s vital that HR address misconceptions, be clear about expectations and assess problems beyond a surface level.

 “Most leadership fails at this, but HR can’t.
-We have to be the coaches for all other leadership in our organisation,” Sackett says.
+We have to be the coaches for all other leadership in our organization,” Sackett says.
 “If anyone knows how to have a tough conversation, it has to be HR.”

 Not being able to clearly articulate the corporate vision

-“Another sign of lousy leadership is when your leader just uses the organization vision and can’t break it down to a functional level,” Sackett adds.
-“This is just flat out lazy.
+“Another sign of lousy leadership is when your leader just uses the organization vision and can’t break it down to a functional level,” Sackett adds “This is just flat out lazy.

 Not being able to treat employees as equal but different